 Please call our nationwide drug addiction recovery and treatment helpline at 1-888-935-1318 for more information about the treatment of triazolam withdrawal.
 We offer unbiased resources and recommendations for treatment and rehabilitation to help you or someone you care about break the grip of triazolam addiction.

 |Triazolam Information at a Glance|

 |Physiological Problem Signs and Symptoms||Dependence and Addiction Issues|

 How Long Do Triazolam Withdrawals Last?

 The length for the timeline of triazolam withdrawals can differ for each person.
 The typical duration, however, is a couple of weeks.
-Withdrawal symptoms will likely climax after a couple days, and then slowly get better.
+Withdrawal symptoms will likely climax after a couple of days, and then slowly get better.

 Do You Have a List of Popular Slang or Street Names for Triazolam?

 Are There any Home Remedies for Getting Clean Safely?